Muzietto/webpack-tests/webpack-dev-server-client_code-sandbox/README.md

 putting on some silly client code.

 - build with .\node_modules\.bin\webpack
+- run with  .\node_modules\.bin\webpack-dev-server --content-base . (basic usage)
-- run with  .\node_modules\.bin\webpack-dev-server --content-base build/
+- run with  .\node_modules\.bin\webpack-dev-server --content-base . --inline (automatic refresh)

-Make sure you have prepared an index.html file invoking the bundle.
+Make sure you have prepared a ./index.html file invoking the bundle.